How to Upgrade from HDB to Condo in Singapore: The Complete 2026 Guide

 An investment property to Rent out for Passive Income

 Others may have considered upgrading to a condominium because they have the sufficient funds of purchasing a condominium, while retaining their HDB.
 In turn, they are able to rent out their HDB flat and receive passive income.
 They will use their former house as the investment, which will allow them to grow their wealth.
-In a 2017 study, out of 1 million HDB homeowners, 54,000 households rented out their whole flats while 73,000 households rented out bedrooms (Straits Times, 2018).
+Do note that renting out a whole HDB flat is only allowed after you have met the 5-year MOP, so this route is open to long-time owners rather than recent buyers.

 Moving nearer to the School of the Parents Choice (For their Kids)